Key takeaways:

 What features do you need to provide this software?

-This pattern includes all information you need to better understand the trends in usage, users preferences and behavior, user billing, and ways to implement subscriptions, as well as features for other management-level SaaS tasks related to setups, configurations, and customization of environments for each user of your SaaS app.
+Here, you need to understand better the trends in usage, user preferences, and behavior and decide on user billing, ways to implement subscriptions, and features for other management-level SaaS tasks related to setups, configurations, and customization of environments for each user of your SaaS app.

 What features will your users come for?

-To understand this category, you together with your tech leader need to dive deeper into the tech specifics of your application and build a vision of how you can isolate users groups from one another, how to partition data, what infrastructure may be shared between yoru users, and many more technical features.
+With your tech leader, you need to build a vision of how you can isolate user groups from one another, how to partition data, what infrastructure may be shared between your users, and many more technical features.
+These decisions are crucial for ensuring your product is secure and convenient for users.
+Consider using CTO consulting to understand the technical specifics better and find the best application pattern for your project.

 How do you organize an environment for each group of users?